Large Deviation Principle for Empirical Fields of Log and Riesz Gases: Screening and regularization

-\textbf{B. Truncation estimate.}\\ To prove the second point let us distinguish three types of pairs of points $x_i, x_j \in \Creg$ which might satisfy $|x_i-x_j| \leq \eta$: \begin{enumerate} \item The pairs of points $x_i, x_j$ belonging to some hypercube of $T_{\tau}(\mc{C})$. \item The pairs of points $x_i, x_j$ belonging to two adjacent hypercubes of $T_{\tau}(\mc{C})$. \item The pairs of points $x_i, x_j$ such that $|x_i-x_j| \leq \eta$ but neither of the two previous cases holds. \end{enumerate} To bound the contributions of the first type of pairs, let us observe that in any hypercube $\vec{i} \in T_{\tau}(\mc{C})$ the sum of pairwise interactions is bounded above by
+\textbf{Truncation estimate.}\\ Let us distinguish three types of pairs of points $p, q \in \Creg$ which might satisfy $|p-q| \leq \eta$: \begin{enumerate} \item The pairs of points $p, q$ belonging to some hypercube of $T_{\tau}(\mc{C})$. \item The pairs of points $p, q$ belonging to two adjacent hypercubes of $T_{\tau}(\mc{C})$. \item The pairs of points $p, q$ such that $|p-q| \leq \eta$ but neither of the two previous cases holds. \end{enumerate}